-This report presents the accounting policies to be used in the production of the Fire Authority's Statement of Accounts 2019/20, for consideration and approval.
+This report presents the accounting policies to be used in the production of the Fire Authority's Statement of Accounts 2021/22, for consideration and approval.
+The report also states the areas of estimation uncertainty to the Committee, and what is done to mitigate the risks around this uncertainty.